Calgorr/Datachef-Invoice-automation-THA/guides/admin_guide.md

 ## User Management Commands

-Ensure all user management tasks are completed before the scheduled cron job: `0 22 28 * ? *`.
+Ensure all user management tasks are completed before the scheduled cron job: `0 22 28 * ? *`.( Otherwise the added employee do not have access to the source bucket and the deleted employee still has access to the bucket )

 ### Creating a User in DynamoDB